What Are the Risk Factors and Symptoms?

 If you have any of the symptoms listed below, make sure to see your doctor.
 Many times, these symptoms are caused by health problems other than lung cancer.
 The symptoms of lung cancer are:

 - Shortness of breath

 - Pain when swallowing

 Should I Get Screened for Lung Cancer?

 A lung cancer screening can help find cancer earlier before symptoms start.
-The earlier you find cancer, the more likely it is to be cured.
+The earlier you find cancer, the more likely it is to experience successful treatment and have positive outcomes.
 Lung cancer is the leading cause of cancer death for both men and women in the U.S., and more than 200,000 cases are diagnosed each year.
 If lung cancer is found at an early stage, before it’s had time to spread, it has a better chance of being successfully treated.